veggiemonk/awesome-docker/README.md

 ~~* [docker-volumes](https://github.com/cpuguy83/docker-volumes) - Docker Volume Manager by [@cpuguy83][cpuguy83]~~
 * [Dockly](https://github.com/swipely/dockly) - Dockly is a gem made to ease the pain of packaging an application in Docker by [@swipely](https://github.com/swipely/)
 * [dockramp](https://github.com/jlhawn/dockramp) - Proof of Concept: A Client Driven Docker Image Builder by [@jlhawn](https://github.com/jlhawn)
-* [OctoLinker](https://github.com/OctoLinker/browser-extension) - A browser extension for GitHub that makes the image name in a `Dockerfile` clickable and redirect you to the related Docker Hub page.
 * [Squid-in-a-can](https://github.com/jpetazzo/squid-in-a-can) - in case of proxy problem by [@jpetazzo][jpetazzo]

 ## Web Interface